inductiva/inductiva/docs-sources/cans/benchmarks.md

 GPU configurations for CaNS simulations.
 The fastest machine tested, equipped with **NVIDIA H100 GPUs**, achieved up to a **15.7× speed-up** compared with the smallest GPU tested, a configuration with 4 vCPUs and a single NVIDIA L4 GPU.

-With Inductiva, you're able to select the hardware that delivers the performance your simulations demand.
+With Inductiva, you're able to seamlessly select the hardware that delivers the performance your simulations demand.